 ages 15-18, 2 to 4 hours a day depending on repertoire

 Students are expected to attend and participate in studio performance classes, workshops, and recitals.
-In addition, there may be several other performance opportunities throughout the year such as school talent shows, piano festivals, and competitions.
+In addition, there may be other performance opportunities throughout the year.
 Students are enrolled in these additional events when I am convinced they are well prepared, with the expectation that the performance opportunity will be a positive experience.

 For students participating in Certificate of Merit, registration must be completed online by October 30th and payment must be made by the parent before the November 5th deadline.
 Due to the pandemic, Certificate of Merit will be held online in early spring 2021.

 At the teacher’s discretion, any student who repeatedly ignores one or more of the studio requirements such as daily practice, getting practice charts signed, etc. will be dropped from the studio.